-The bit extraction problem formulated above The bit extraction problem was suggested by Brassard and Robert [BRref] and by Vazirani [Vref].an be viewed as a three move game between a user and an adversary.
+The bit extraction problem formulated above^{} can be viewed as a three move game between a user and an adversary.
 The game is parametrized by the integers n, m and t; and proceeds as follows.
-First, the user picks a function $f : \{0,1\}^n \mapsto \{0,1\}^m$ .
+First, the user picks a function $f : \{0,1\}^n \mapsto \{0,1\}^m$.
 (The function f will be applied to a n-bit string.)
 Next, the adversary picks t locations in the input n-bit string and sets the bit values of these locations.
 The user does not know which locations and what values were chosen by the adversary.
-The remaining n-t bits of the string are set by the outcomes of independent unbiased coin tosses.
-Finally, the user applies the function f to the entire string.
-The user's objective is to cause the output of the function to be uniformly distributed in $\{0,1\}^m$ ; while the objective of the adversary is to prevent this.
-The question is which of the parties (user or adversary) has a by Vazirani [Vref]. c winning strategy.
+The remaining n - t bits of the string are set by the outcomes of independent unbiased coin tosses.
+Finally, the user applies the function fto the entire string.
+The user's objective is to cause the output of the function to be uniformly distributed in $\{0,1\}^m$; while the objective of the adversary is to prevent this.
+The question is which of the parties (user or adversary) has a winning strategy.